 Artists represented a substantial part of the Ashcan School and The Eight.
-Pieces by Henri, Pendergrast and other painters that represented the local art of the nineteenth century were also included.
+Pieces by Henri, Pendergrast and other painters representing nineteenth-century local art were also included.
 The aim was to exhibit art related to the direct experience of the typical constant urban change in the United States.
-Therefore, many of the works portrayed the feeling of haste and liveliness of New York workers.
+Therefore, many works portrayed the feeling of haste and liveliness of New York workers.
 North American modernism brought about a new visual sense.
 They were interested in new ways of seeing and being seen in modern New York City: people walking in parks, hookers in the streets, fireworks in boxing venues, and vaudeville reviews, a significant bloom of images due to advances in publications and mass media.

 The inclusion of these works provided a sense of report since they caught the scene of a modern, expanding metropolis.
 These forms of realism expressed the fast and daring changes in urban life, trade, and social transformations.
 Due to these artists, the exhibition was highly vibrant.
 At the beginning of the twentieth century, this trend was a challenge for its time.
 Far from thinking of the city as an elite, they introduced new landscapes and urban and working-class characters of all ages and genders.
-For the experts, not only did they re-conceptualize art but also the city in itself since they had banished the golden girl in the garden, replacing her with an urban realism Slayton (2017).
+For the experts, not only did they re-conceptualize art but also the city in itself since they had banished the golden girl in the garden, replacing her with urban realism (Slayton, 2017).

-A group of works took the urban environment, technological advances, and characters from the working world as the central theme.
+A group of works showed the urban environment, technological advances, and characters from the working world as the central theme.
 Factories and skyscrapers were symbols of modern American identity.
 Paintings by Edward Hopper, one of the most influential XX Century artists, produced seemingly worldly but mysterious and troubling images of American life.
 His compositional style and emphasis on architectural structures about human figures distinguished him from his contemporaries.
-One oil painting and watercolour were brought, Early Sunday Morning from 1930, where he shows the sidewalk with stores on the ground floor and a home on the first floor wholly lonely and derelict.
-The author claimed afterward that this painting was almost a literal translation of the Seventh Avenue, insisting on the symbolic image of the city he had portrayed in detail.